What is Ecstasy?

 Over time, MDMA can produce long-term effects on an individual.
 These effects of ecstasy addiction most commonly include the body being unable to regulate body temperature, which can lead to body temperature spikes.
 This can create problems for the major organs such as the kidneys, liver, and heart.
 Death may even occur in certain situations.

 Can You Become Addicted to MDMA?

-If you have formed an addiction to MDMA, that means that your life has begun to revolve around the drug.
+If you have formed an addiction to MDMA or developed an ecstasy addiction, that means that your life has begun to revolve around the drug.
 Your mind and body have become attached to the drug, and you may have been engaging in some unusual behaviors that are not typical of you.
-Have you been having relationship problems with members of your family, engaging in risky behaviors such as breaking the law, or have been having severe financial problems as a result of addiction?
+Have you been having relationship problems with members of your family, engaging in risky behaviors such as breaking the law, or have been having severe financial difficulties as a result of addiction?
 If so, you need to get help right away.

-The True Statistics on Ecstasy and MDMA Abuse
+The True Statistics on Ecstasy Addiction and MDMA Abuse

 - Nearly 7% of those of the age of 12 and older have used ecstasy at least once in their lifetime.

 - Almost 1% of the same population of those who have ever used Ecstasy or MDMA has used it within the past year alone.